2026-03-17 · 8 min read

 Website → | Pricing →

-Krust is a native macOS Kubernetes IDE.
-Pro log features: multi-pod aggregation, regex search, JSON compact mode, bookmarks, export, 200K-line buffer.
+Krust is a native Kubernetes desktop app for macOS.
+Pro log features: multi-pod aggregation and deep history search.
 Built with Rust for performance that matters during incidents.